The Setsu-do Hall In Nakayama Hokekyo-ji

 The statues of armed angry Daikokuten made in Fujiwara Period remains, the statue of Myoju-in at Shiga in the half-lotus position is one of those.
 But the general forms of them were dressed religious dresses with sacks on their backs.
 The statue at Kannon-ji Temple in Fukuoka Prefecture is a good example.
 After Kamakura Period, Daikokuten was always described as a member of the seven gods of good fortune like the statue at Seishuraigou-ji Temple in Shiga Prefecture.
 This style became the big trend and made a lot by Edo Period

-The Map to The Satsu-do Hall In Nakayama Hokekyoji
+The Access to The Setsu-do Hall In Nakayama Hokekyoji

-- The Satsu-do Hall in Nakayama Hokekyouji Temple has great accessibilities
+- The Setsu-do Hall in Nakayama Hokekyouji Temple has great accessibilities

 from both Narita and Haneda International Airport.